frederic-perez/AmE-dictionary/data/dictionary.md

 __jolt<sup>1</sup>__ _n_ :four::hammer: _A spending jolt by the military government._ _It was a jolt of good news._
 __jolt<sup>2</sup>__ _v_ _The chair jolts._
 __jonesing__ _v_ :two::hammer:
+__jongleur__ _n_ An itinerant medieval entertainer proficient in juggling, acrobatics, music, and recitation.
 __joog__ _v_
 __joshed__ _v_ :two::hammer:
 __jostle__ _v_ :eight::camera: (jostled, jostling) __1__ To compete for something. _Two candidates jostling for votes._ _Cows are jostling for space._ _Jostled anew._ __2__ To push against someone because you are trying to move past them in a crowd. _We managed to jostle our way to the front._